maxwolf621/JavaNote/Serialization.md

 public class ExPerson implements Serializable {
     /**
       * <p>
-      * the instance of Experson
+      * for each instance of Experson has the
       * @version 123456L
       * </p>
       */